mysteriouspants/ArgumentParser/README.md

 ## So?

 Overall it's just total awesomeness, saving you time and helping you declare your arguments in a single place.

+## Examples?
+We got examples!

+If you have the following:

+* Xcode 4.3 with command-line tools installed
+* Ruby and Rake (I suggest RVM and RBX)
+* The Rake gem (comes with RBX)

+Then you're armed and fully operational to start building the example code!

+    > rake all
+    clang FSArgumentPackage.m -DDEBUG -std=c99 -fobjc-arc -I ./ -g -c -o FSArgumentPackage.o
+    clang FSArgumentParser.m -DDEBUG -std=c99 -fobjc-arc -I ./ -g -c -o FSArgumentParser.o
+    clang FSArgumentSignature.m -DDEBUG -std=c99 -fobjc-arc -I ./ -g -c -o FSArgumentSignature.o
+    clang example/desc.m -DDEBUG -std=c99 -fobjc-arc -I ./ -g -c -o example/desc.o
+    clang -framework Foundation FSArgumentPackage.o FSArgumentParser.o FSArgumentSignature.o example/desc.o -o bin/desc
+    clang example/long-desc.m -DDEBUG -std=c99 -fobjc-arc -I ./ -g -c -o example/long-desc.o
+    clang -framework Foundation FSArgumentPackage.o FSArgumentParser.o FSArgumentSignature.o example/long-desc.o -o bin/long-desc
+    clang example/spiffy.m -DDEBUG -std=c99 -fobjc-arc -I ./ -g -c -o example/spiffy.o
+    clang -framework Foundation FSArgumentPackage.o FSArgumentParser.o FSArgumentSignature.o example/spiffy.o -o bin/spiffy
+    > bin/desc -h
+    Example program with help flag!

+        Flag responding to -h and --help; required:NO multipleAllowed:NO Argument responding to -o and --out-file; required:NO multipleAllowed:YES
+    > bin/long-desc -h
+    Example program with help flag!

+        Flag responding to -h and --help; required:NO multipleAllowed:NO -o file --out-file file (not required) specify zero or more output files.
+I' m not really sure why you'd want to pipe the output to more than one file, b ut the main point of this is to show how the program can wrap really long li nes without screwing up the indentation.
+    > bin/spiffy -h
+    Example program with help flag!

+        Flag responding to -h and --help; required:NO multipleAllowed:NO Argument responding to -i and --if; required:YES multipleAllowed:NO Argument responding to -o and --of; required:YES multipleAllowed:NO

+    Oh, PS, there was an error: {
+        missingTheseSignatures = "{(\n        Argument responding to -i and --if; required:YES multipleAllowed:NO,\n        Argument responding to -o and --of; required:YES multipleAllowed:NO\n)}";
+    }
+    > bin/spiffy -io file0 file1
+    Example program:
+      Input File: file0
+      OutputFile: file1

+Kinda neat, no?

+### One other note

+I'd like to point out that the output of `spiffy -h` demonstrates how you still get an argument package back when you're missing required flags.
+This is a slight modification designed to allow you to detect help flags.
+So, if you wanted to have different error handling code that doesn't just spit out the help stuff.